starlys/RetroDRY/documentation/3client.md

 Referencing client side code
 -----------------------------

--   Client code is in two parts, both distributed as npm modules:
+Client code is in two parts, both distributed as npm modules:

-    -   A javascript module declares the top level "retrodry" variable, which contains all the non-visual behavior such as server communications, caching, and validation.
+-   A nonvisual javascript module declares the typescript class library, which contains all the non-visual behavior such as server communications, caching, and validation.
 This is compatible with any javascript framework.

-        -   Install this in your client app as an npm module using command: npm install --save-dev retrodry
+    -   Install this in your client app as an npm module using command: npm install --save-dev retrodryclient
     -   Alternately download it and include it using html syntax like: &lt;script src="retrodry.js"&gt;&lt;/script&gt;
     -   (See SampleClient folder for how this is implemented as a script tag.)

 -   A collection of React components implements criteria entry, grids, form building and submission.

-        -   Install this in your client app with \[TBD\]
+    -   Install this in your client app as an npm module using command: npm install --save-dev retrodryreact

+As an alternative, if you are starting a new app, you can use the client side template from here: https://github.com/starlys/RetroDRY-ClientTemplate

 Initialization
 --------------